Check in time – 5.30 pm

 Domestic Violence - Should Employers get involved?

-Please join us for White Ribbon Day 2019, when we discuss Domestic Violence.
+Please join us for the end of the year Diversity and Inclusion event for NSW, when we discuss Domestic Violence.

 On average, one woman a week is murdered by her current or former partner.*